GoogleCloudPlatform/microservices-demo/README.md

         - set CPUs to at least 3, and Memory to at least 6.0 GiB
         - on the "Disk" tab, set at least 32 GB disk space

-    - Launch a Kind cluster
+    - Launch a Kind cluster:
         ```shell
         kind create cluster
         ```